Florida leads the nation in motorcycle accident fatalities

 Significantly for bikers living in or visiting Florida, NHTSA found the number of motorcycle riders (defined as persons operating motorcycles, not passengers) who died in traffic crashes the highest among the states that year: 467.
 When motorcycle passenger fatalities are added in as part of the whole number of fatalities, Florida ranked second at 485 deaths, only behind Texas.

-So, death and injury are real possible dangers to motorcyclists in the Sunshine State from collisions with motor vehicles.
+So, death and injury are real possible dangers to motorcyclists in the Sunshine State from collisions with cars and other motor vehicles.
 Of course, there are things the motorcyclist can do to improve safety.
 For example:

 - Obtain proper training and licensing.